rossturk/squidviz/README.md

 	  </Location>
 	</IfModule>

-### Configure shellinabox to use the custom CSS for maximum eye candy :) by adding this line to /etc/default/shellinabox:
+### Configure shellinabox

+There is some custom CSS for shellinabox that provides maximum eye candy. :)  Make it happen by adding this line to /etc/default/shellinabox:

 	SHELLINABOX_ARGS="--no-beep --localhost-only --service=/:SSH -t --static-file=styles.css:/var/www/squidviz/shell.css"